Windows81/Roblox-to-Polytoria-Clother/README.md

 # Roblox-to-Polytoria Clother
-ImageMagick command line to convert Rōblox shirts into a format which works with Polytoria.
+ImageMagick command line to convert Rōblox *shirts* into a format which works with Polytoria.

+Trousers can be supported upon request.

 ## Input Template